Utah Deaf History and Culture

 Fraternal Society of the Deaf

-After experiencing discrimination in insurance coverage and jobs, the organizing group came up with the idea of the Fraternal Society of the Deaf (Borggaard, 2001).
-Peter N. Hellers Jr., of Detroit, Michigan, was elected president of the organizing group, and he and other officials were tasked with investigating the possibility of founding a fraternal insurance group and reporting to the members at the next MSD reunion.
+After experiencing discrimination in insurance coverage and job opportunities, the organizing group conceived the idea of the Fraternal Society of the Deaf (Borggaard, 2001).
+Peter N. Hellers Jr., of Detroit, Michigan, was elected president of the organizing group, and he, along with other officials, was tasked with investigating the possibility of founding a fraternal insurance group and reporting to the members at the next MSD reunion.
 Over the next three years, the president and officials spent many hours researching and acquiring insurance information.
-Finally, they were prepared to take action at the second meeting (Gannon, 1981).
+At the second meeting, they were finally ready to take action (Gannon, 1981).

 The early years were challenging for the officers, as they lacked funds for an office and had little to no experience running a fraternal insurance company.
 However, they persevered and worked tirelessly to achieve their goals.
 Despite its small size, the Fraternal Society faced the hurdle of insufficient funds to cover the funeral benefits it had established.
-To address this, each member donated a one-dollar gift to help pay for the funeral costs of every member who died.
-This arrangement was complicated for members who lived longer, but it was common practice for fraternal insurance groups to do it (Gannon, 1981).
+To address this, each member donated a one-dollar gift to help cover the funeral costs of every member who passed away.
+This arrangement was particularly challenging for members who lived longer, but it was a common practice among fraternal insurance groups (Gannon, 1981).
+This collective effort not only strengthened the bonds among members but also fostered a sense of community and support during difficult times.
+Over the years, the Fraternal Society's commitment to helping one another laid the foundation for a legacy of mutual aid that would endure for generations.

 As time passed, the Fraternal Society became more widely recognized, and its benefits improved by adding life, illness, and accident insurance.
 The first official office opened in Chicago, Illinois, in 1905, and the Fraternal Society has grown to 200 members and eight divisions.
-The Fraternal Society's success in those early years was a credit to the pioneering efforts of the men who kept the fraternal society alive and flourishing through their faith, perseverance, and hard work (Gannon, 1981).
+The Fraternal Society's success in those early years was a credit to the pioneering efforts of the men who kept the fraternal Society alive and flourishing through their faith, perseverance, and hard work (Gannon, 1981).
+Their dedication laid the foundation for future generations, ensuring that the Fraternal Society not only survived but also thrived in the years to come.
+As it expanded, the Society adapted its services to better meet the needs of its members, fostering a strong sense of community and support.

 The Establishment of the